 The vehicle manufacturer Subaru sponsored the CPS study, seeing it as the next logical step in promoting passenger safety.
 But if you are left scratching your head and wondering what the link is between pets and people, then take a look at the report's sobering definition of a dog-restraint failure: "When [the harness] fails in such a way that it allows the test dog to become a full projectile...”

 The problem is that in the event of a crash, a dog loose in the vehicle travels forward and becomes a projectile that can injure fellow passengers or go flying through the windshield.
 So if the thought of your pet sailing past your ear gives you the chills, then make sure he is properly restrained while traveling.
+Find out more by contacting an insurance agent in your area.

 You decide to do the right thing and secure your pet, but find the wide array of pet restraints confusing.
 Booster seats, harnesses, carriers, and barriers leave your wondering: What is the right choice for your furry friend?